yiyangii/Library-Management-System-JAVA/README.md

 # Proposed Contribution:
 Conceive new functions for each class according to the existing logical architecture.
 For example, the introduction of check-in, check-out to the employee's class to record working time as a performance appraisal.
 Provides e-book rental services for borrowers and can send connections to the borrowers’ electronic devices.
+In addition, try to establish an employee management system, implement meeting functions, and weekly schedules.
+Using the database to provide a more complete user experience for borrowers, including providing a wish list, a recommended list, and a reminder function for returning books.

 # URL:
 Java SE Development Kit 8 (JDK 8)